 I went to court.
 I asked the court to stop her from removing our son from his home in this haphazard way.
 In June our lawyers negotiated a compromise which the judge signed as an Order.
 My wife was allowed to overnight with our son once a week, as long as she gave 24-hour notice.
 We were also ordered to see a court-appointed psychiatrist for evaluation.

 I soon received my first unambiguous lesson in the difference in the way courts treat mothers and fathers.
 Within a month of receiving the court’s order – which was not terribly hard to read – my wife violated the order more than a dozen times.
-When my lawyer marched back to court to ask for some sort of corrective action the court blinked.
+My lawyer marched back to court to ask for some sort of corrective action.
+The court blinked.

 We kept our appointments with the court-appointed psychiatrist.